Last updated on February 14th, 2023

 Making mashed potatoes in your instant pot is fast, easy and results in the creamiest potatoes!
-It’s my new favorite way to cook them!
+It’s my new favorite way to cook them with simple ingredients !

 I host an Easter dinner for my whole extended family each year, and every single year we’re waiting on the mashed potatoes.